gianisp/Infrastructure/SDK-documentation/GSN Overview.md

 *	KONGSBERG uses Open standards and well known Cisco products in the K-GSN solution and have a close collaboration with Cisco and their products.

 ![](https://github.com/kognifai/Infrastructure/blob/master/.attachments/Technology%20Components.png)

-## Detailed description
-The network is designed to interconnect KONGSBERG controlled support and data centres, and nodes owned by customers of KONGSBERG.
-## Internet as carrier
-Internet is the primary carrier between sites, due to cost issues with leased lines.
-Most of the sites will also be carried by a satellite link.
-## Scalability
-The network design is scalable up to 50 000 logical separated networks and more than 30 000 nodes within the KONGSBERG global IP addressing plan.
-In addition, close to 25 000 nodes with private IP addressing plan can be deployed within this design.
-## Customer separation
-All communication shall be carried by a common network infrastructure.
-The solution provides a reliable and secure separation of each customer communicating through the network.